wormholer/KAP-manual/en/install/quick_install_HDP.en.md

 ### Prepare Environment

-KAP need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which it command like *hive*, *hbase*, *hadoop*, *hdfs* already be installed and configured.
+KAP need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which its command like *hive*, *hbase*, *hadoop*, *hdfs* already be installed and configured.
 To make things easier we strongly recommend you try KAP with *All-in-one* sandbox VM, like *Hortonworks Sandbox (HDP)* and *Cloudera QuickStart VM (CDH)*.
 The minimal memory should be 10GB.

 > Since different Sandbox have different HBase version, please install the corresponding KAP distribution.
 >